 \subsection{Kernel methods with SAR data}

-One of the first applications of kernel methods to maritime boat classification was Ji et al.~\cite{Ji2013Ship}.
+One of the first applications of kernel methods to maritime boat classification was \citet{Ji2013Ship}.
 This study used multiple handcrafted feature descriptors, whose outputs were combined using a support vector machine (SVM) with a radial basis function (RBF) kernel.
 Their method was applied to a small dataset of TerraSAR-X SAR imagery consisting of 250 samples across three classes including 150 bulk carriers, 50 oil tankers, and 50 container ships.
 This approach applied to the 3-class classification task returned accuracies between 0.81 and 0.95.
-Other early studies~\cite{Lang2016Ship, Lang2017Ship}, also typically using smaller datasets tasks, and found low accuracies when dealing with more than 3 classes.
-However~\cite{Lang2016Ship} conducted an experiment with 150 carriers, 50 container ships, and 50 oil tankers and reported a classification accuracy of 0.9462.
+Other early studies~\cite{Lang2016Ship, Lang2017Ship}, also typically using smaller datasets tasks, found low accuracies when dealing with more than 3 classes.
+However~\citet{Lang2016Ship} conducted an experiment with 150 carriers, 50 container ships, and 50 oil tankers and reported a classification accuracy of 0.9462.

-A recent study by Al Hinai et al.~\cite{AlHinai2025Confidence} proposed and applied feature extraction techniques tailored for SAR ship classification and evaluated their performance using SVMs with both linear and RBF kernels.
-Their experiments were conducted on the OpenSARShip dataset using both GRD and SLC products for a 3-class classification task, and on the FUSAR-Ship dataset where they considered both 3-class (bulk carriers, container ships, and tankers) and 5-class (with the addition of cargo ships and fishing vessels) problems.
-For the OpenSARShip, the highest accuracies achieved were 0.785 (GRD) and 0.719 (SLC).
+A recent study by \citet{AlHinai2025Confidence} proposed and applied feature extraction techniques tailored for SAR ship classification and evaluated their performance using SVMs with both linear and RBF kernels.
+Their experiments were conducted on the OpenSARShip dataset using both GRD and SLC products for a 3-class classification task.
+They also considered the FUSAR-Ship dataset where they considered both 3-class (bulk carriers, container ships, and tankers) and 5-class (with the addition of cargo ships and fishing vessels) problems.
+For the OpenSARShip dataset, the highest accuracies achieved were 0.785 (GRD) and 0.719 (SLC).
 For the FUSAR-Ship dataset, accuracies of 0.774 (3-class) and 0.510 (5-class) were reported.

-Yan et al.~\cite{Yan2022Ship} presented a multi-stage ship classification framework that incorporated an ensemble of classifiers (which included an SVM) refined using a random forest.
-The training data included 8,000 AIS-verified samples across four classes: cargo ships, tankers, fishing vessels, and passenger ships.
+\citet{Yan2022Ship} presented a multi-stage ship classification framework that incorporated an ensemble of classifiers (which included an SVM) refined using a random forest.
+The training data included 8,000 Automatic Identification System (AIS) verified samples across four classes: cargo ships, tankers, fishing vessels, and passenger ships.
 The model was tested on non-AIS SAR data, partly constructed by the authors and partly drawn from the FUSAR-Ship dataset.
 In isolation, SVMs achieved accuracies of 0.7425 and 0.7575 depending on the feature set used, while the full ensemble model yielded accuracies of 0.8550 and 0.8725.